Dance researcher from Lancashire. Occasionally accompanied Tom Flett on collecting trips and provided him with copy materials.

 Mr Fawcett, clog dancer from Failsworth, two steps and a finish

 John Hargreaves, clog dancer from Blackburn

 Veronica Ryan, clog and stage dancer from Accrington, from whom he obtained a number of “Buck and Wing” steps.

 Upton Hobson, clog and stage dancer from Colne from whom he obtained heel and toe style steps and other material.

 Anthony Gallagher, clog dancer from Blackburn

 Mrs C. Goodwin, clog dancer from Blackburn from whom he obtained a heel and toe step.

-Mrs Holgate and her husband Tom, clog dancer from Downham, Yorkshire, accompanied Tom Flett .
+Mrs Holgate and her husband Tom, clog dancer from Downham, Lancashire, accompanied Tom Flett .